International Business Contract

 - licensing arrangements for intellectual property use and marketing,

 - research and development, including grants,

 - handling commercial leases or real estate acquisitions.

-International contacts and agreements should be unique to the business activity of your company.
+International business contracts and agreements should be unique to the business activity of your company.
 However, the following are brief examples of the basic components every international contract should address:

 Due diligence on the other parties and circumstances

 - Ensure all the parties involved are properly registered to do business in their home countries and are in good standing with the relevant government authorities.

 - Ensure the individuals designated to make an agreement have the authority and legal status to do so on behalf of the business (i.e. the representative is a lawful agent of the foreign business).